Amiir25/pythonism/README.md

-Simple and advanced Python projects from different sources
+Simple and advanced Python projects.